Plymouth State University’s Study Abroad Financial Aid Policy

 - Faculty/Staff Tuition Benefit recipients may have their benefits applied toward study abroad costs.

-Additional Scholarship Opportunities for Study Abroad
+PSU Scholarship Opportunities for Study Abroad

 The Crawford Martin Opportunity Grants (CMOG) were established in 2011 with the intent of providing degree-seeking undergraduate and graduate students of Plymouth State University with funding to meet ordinary and extraordinary educational opportunities that enable them to persist in attaining their degrees.
 These funds are expressly for covering expenses related to educational activity and should be accessed only after other campus funding resources have been pursued.
+Please adhere to the application deadlines listed through the above link.
+Funding requests within any given academic year must be for use of funds in that same academic year. (ie: a funding request made in May 2016 for expenses that will be incurred in Fall 2016 will not be considered).
+Fall term study abroad students should not plan for these funds to pay their fall costs.
+Spring term study abroad students may apply in the Fall for Spring study abroad assistance.

 The U.S. government believes it is important for citizens to be better educated about the world and is providing scholarship assistance to help college students engage in overseas study.
 Below are links to additional scholarship opportunities.
 Read the instructions carefully since some scholarships do have a service component associated with receipt of the scholarship.